Wiley (publisher): Corporate culture

+Wiley's Natural Resources Forum was one of six out of 100 journals to receive the highest possible "Five Wheel" impact rating from an SDG Impact Intensity journal rating system analyzing data from 2016 to 2020.

 Gender pay gap

 Wiley reported a mean 2017 gender pay gap of 21.1% for its UK workforce, while the median was 21.5%.
 The gender bonus gaps are far higher, at 50.7% for the median measure and 42.3% for the mean.
 Wiley said: "Our mean and median bonus gaps are driven by our highest earners, who are predominantly male."

 Controversies

+Forced inclusion of content in AI LLM training

+In August 2024, it was reported that Wiley was projected to earn $44 million (£33 million) by providing Artificial Intelligence (AI) firms access to Wiley-published content for the purpose of training Large Language Models (LLMs) and that authors would not have the option to "opt out" of including their work in these training data sets.
+Groups representing authors, including the Society of Authors and the Creators' Rights Alliance, have expressed ethical concerns about these deals, citing a lack of transparency from publishers and affirmative consent from authors.